• Skip to primary navigation

 • 225 g Plain Yoghurt Greek and Low fat work too

-• 4 tbsp Vegetable Oil Any flavourless oil
+• 4 tablespoon Vegetable Oil Any flavourless oil

 • 165 g Semolina Extra Fine, Fine or Course all work